 Ashtanga Vinyasa Yoga is a structured practice performed as a set series of postures.
-Its power is in its meditative flow of Vinyasa closely linking the breath with movement.
-It can be a strong workout, deeply detoxifying and reviving to the body on all levels.
-The practice becomes meditative as the breath (‘Ujaii’ breath), the eye gaze and the movements all become focused.
+Its power is in its meditative flow of Vinyasa; closely linking the breath with movement.
+It can feel deeply cleansing and reviving to the body on all levels.
+The practice becomes meditative as the breath (Ujaii’ breath), the eye gaze (Dristhi) and the movements all become focused.
 Steeped in tradition, Ashtanga yoga comes unwavering from Mysore India via the late yoga master Sri K Patabois Jois (Ashtanga Yoga India).

-As with all yoga practice Ashtanga’s benefits and transformational effects are felt when there is a daily, or almost daily practice.
-And given it’s physically challenging format the more often you can practice the easier you’ll find things!
+As with all yoga practise, Ashtanga’s benefits and transformational effects are felt when there is a daily, or almost daily practice.

-The class is ‘open’ for 2 hours.
-Come and start your practice within the first 40 minutes of start time.
+The MYSORE class is ‘open’ for 2 hours.
+Come and start your practise within the first 40 minutes of start time.
 Beginners and the start of the class.
-Generally you practice for around 90 minutes, more or less depending on what you’re instructed, your energy level and the sequence you’ve been given.
+Generally you work for around 60 – 90 minutes, more or less depending on what you’re instructed, your energy level and the sequence you’ve been given.
 Beginners and advanced practitioners alike work alongside one another.
 Beginners will start with just a 40-50 minute practice.

 Ashtanga can be taken by anyone with an inclination for its disciplined nature and the desire to work.